 By the Fall of Year 2 (it is strongly recommended), the chair of the dissertation committee and the committee members should be approved by the Department Chair (all departmental committee members must be members of the graduate faculty).
-The "UCA Notice of Appointment of Dissertation Committee" form must be used to document committee membership (See Appendix F.) The procedure for selection and approval of the committee will be:
+The "UCA Notice of Appointment of Dissertation Committee" form must be used to document committee membership (See Appendix F.)

+The procedure for selection and approval of the committee will be:

-- 1. The student develops a dissertation topic, identifies potential chairperson and asks the faculty member if he/she is interested in serving as the dissertation chairperson.
+- The student develops a dissertation topic, identifies potential chairperson and asks the faculty member if he/she is interested in serving as the dissertation chairperson.
 If he/she agrees, the student presents the faculty member's name to the Department Chair for approval.
-The chair or co-chair must be a member of the Counseling Psychology Core. - 2.
-The student, in consultation with the dissertation chair, presents the names of three additional committee members to the Department Chair for approval. - 3.
-The Department Chair selects a fifth member (who must be a member of the UCA Graduate Faculty).
+The chair or co-chair must be a member of the Counseling Psychology Core. - The student, in consultation with the dissertation chair, presents the names of three additional committee members to the Department Chair for approval. - The Department Chair approves the fifth member (who must be a member of the UCA Graduate Faculty).

-Please note that the 5-member committee will include at least two counseling psychology core faculty members and at least one member from outside the Department of Psychology and Counseling.
+Please note that the 5-member committee will include at least one member from outside the Department of Psychology and Counseling.
 The chair (or co-chair) must be a counseling psychology core faculty member.